mhagstrand/slate/source/includes/_api_callback.md

+# Building Public Apps

-# App Installation
+## App Installation

-## Introduction
+### Introduction

 A user at a store's Control Panel kicks off the installation or update sequence by clicking to install your app, or by clicking an installed app to update its scopes.
 BigCommerce redirects the user to the **Auth Callback URI** provided during [app registration](/api/registration).
 The **Auth Callback URI** must be publicly available, fully qualified, and served over TLS.

-PRO TIP: The request comes from the client browser, rather than directly from Bigcommerce.
+> NOTE: The request comes from the client browser, rather than directly from Bigcommerce.
 This allows you to use a non-publicly-available **Auth Callback URI** while testing your app.

+> For security, Auth and Load callback should be handled server-side.
+If you are building a client-side application (such as an AngularJS Single Page App), you should handle Auth and Load callbacks outside that application.
+Use a separate service that accepts the Auth and Load callback requests, generates tokens, validates requests, and then redirects the user to your client-side app's entry point.

 The following diagram illustrates the entire sequence.